andrewrichardson701/Stockbase/README.md

 - Tags now have an X icon on them when editing stock.
 This is removed when the tag is removed, along with the clickable class.
 - Tags edit box is now larger and allows wrapping
 - Tags on the index stock table allow wrapping to stop the table exceeding the width limits.
-- Mysql queries now allow for single quotes and double quotes on string entires.
+- MySQL queries now allow for single quotes and double quotes on string entries.
 This is also formatted correctly on SELECTs.
-- Index page stock name is now an a link instead of onclick to allow middle mouse clicks.
+- Index page stock name is now a link instead of onclick to allow middle mouse clicks.
 - Moving cable stock is now possible from the cablestock.php page.
-This will also be posisble from stock.php soon.
+This will also be possible from stock.php soon.
 - Tags page now has the correct table highlighting on selecting rows.
 - Footer can now be disabled/enabled in the admin page under the Footer section.
 - DB tables: config and config_default have 3 new columns.